productiveio/git-workshop/task.md

 * pause for "Stage hunks/lines"

 * Commit
-* change one of the lines further
+* change two of the lines further
 * commit with `git commit --fixup HEAD`
 * push, open a PR